jetify-com/devbox/docs/app/docs/ide_integration/eclipse.md

 This guide describes how to configure Eclipse to work with a devbox Java environment.

 ### Setting up Devbox shell
 To create a devbox shell make sure to have devbox installed.
 If you don't have devbox installed follow the installation guide first.
-Then follow the steps below:
+Then run the following commands from the root of your project's repo:

 1. `devbox init` if you don't have a devbox.json in the root directory of your project.
 2. `devbox add jdk` to make sure jdk gets installed in your devbox shell.